LaiAnTan/42KL-ft_linear_regression/README.md

   - `--least_squares` : enables the least_squares graph.
 If the dataset is large, it may take a long time to load.
 - `rsquared` : shows the coefficient of determination, $R^2$ as a measure of precision.

+For help, specify `-h` after main.py for general help or after commands for specific command help.

 ## dev/notes/

-Dependent variable: price
-Independent variable: km

 https://hackmd.io/G_d-vmH9Sk6nm5d0XXdzpw?both